top of page

 Pain and injury clinic Birmingham

-During your consultation, this gives us the opportunity to discuss your arising knee complaint or injury and then to discuss possible treatment options and expectations.
+During your consultation, this gives us the opportunity to discuss your presenting injury or condition and then to discuss possible treatment options and expectations.
 Below is a simple consultation flow:

 1. discuss your condition